 Reenergizing the Cleantech Workforce

-Key Drivers of Cleantech In 2024
+Key Drivers of Cleantech in 2026

-Additional Signs of Cleantech Growth in 2024
+Additional Signs of Cleantech Growth in 2026

 Expansion of Employment Opportunities

-Challenges Facing the Cleantech Workforce in 2024
+Challenges Facing the Cleantech Workforce in 2026

 Talent Shortage: An Ongoing Issue

+By 2030, the global cleantech industry will need an additional 1.5 million blue-collar workers to develop, construct, operate, and maintain renewable energy infrastructure.
 Skilled trades like construction laborers, electricians, and equipment operators will be in high demand, alongside 1.9 million white-collar workers including project developers, engineers, and finance professionals.

 Closing the Skills Gap